OneBearr/operating-systems-scu/page_replacements_a3/README.md

 Paging
 ------------------------------
-Assume as an example you are running a process that consists of 11 pages numbered 0 through 10.
+Assume as an example, running a process that consists of 11 pages numbered 0 through 10.
 Assume when start executing this process there is only free 4 pages Physical memory frames.
 There are always 11 page-frames available on disk.
 When the process starts, none of its pages are in memory.